NOVEMBER

 If needed, you can plant them in containers.

-Stake tall standing brassica plants, such as Brussel sprouts and sprouting broccoli, to avoid them being damaged by wind-rock.
+Stake tall standing brassica plants, such as Brussels sprouts and sprouting broccoli, to avoid them being damaged by wind-rock.

 Protect them from pigeons with netting and remove any yellowing leaves to stop diseases developing.